 Crimes Involving Moral Turpitude:

 Immigration law has used the term ‘moral turpitude’ in its criminal grounds for exclusion since 1891.
-What constitutes moral turpitude for criminal purposes has been determined by judicial and administrative case law rather than a statutory definition.
-In general, if a crime manifests an element of baseness or depravity under current societal mores — if it evidences an evil or predatory intent — it involves moral turpitude.
-Thus, certain crimes such as murder, rape, blackmail, and fraud are considered crimes involving moral turpitude, whereas crimes such as simple assault have not been considered to involve moral turpitude.
+What constitutes “moral turpitude” for criminal purposes has been determined by judicial and administrative case law rather than a statutory definition.
+In general, if a crime manifests an element of baseness or depravity under current societal mores — if it evidences an evil or predatory intent — it usually involves moral turpitude.
+Thus, certain crimes such as murder, rape, blackmail, and fraud are considered crimes involving moral turpitude, whereas crimes such as simple assault generally are not

 INA Section 101(a)(43) defines “aggravated felony” through the listing of a number of criminal categories and specified crimes.
 The broadest categories of aggravated felonies under the INA are: